hliu12/nmfta-code-for-good/README.md

 # Tufts Code for Good - NMFTA Bouncer Wrapper
 This repository contains a python wrapper for the NMFTA Bouncer API, interacting with the API to incite dynamic responses to threats.

 ## Wrapper Description
-This wrapper was created to diversify the bouncer’s response to threats by inciting dynamic responses.
+This wrapper was created to showcase what a dynamic security environment can look like.
+Our scripts diversify the bouncer’s response to threats by inciting dynamic responses.
 The wrapper contains a variety of responses including ip and geolocation blocking with aspects of randomness and time checking implemented.
-See Usage for more detail about each response.
+See [Usage](#Usage) for more detail about each response.
+All calls are made to the API’s [mock server](https://nmftabouncer.docs.apiary.io/#), so it has not been thoroughly tested.
+If you would like to use this as a starting point, we recommend you create a local instance of the server and replace calls to the mock server with calls to the local server.

 ## Usage